pagkly/Zed/Investopedia3/Mom-and-Pop Establishments Going Old School.md

 Mom-and-Pop Establishments: Going Old School
 ## What Is a Mom-and-Pop Establishment?

-"Mom-and-pop" is a colloquial term used to describe a small, [family-owned](https://www.investopedia.com/articles/insights/070116/top-25-richest-american-families.asp), or independent business.
-Mom-and-pop stores are often operations that struggle to compete with more substantial establishments, such as [big-box retailers](https://www.investopedia.com/terms/b/big_box_retailer.asp), who generally boast more buying power than smaller players.
+"Mom-and-pop" is a colloquial term used to describe a small, [[family-owned]](https://www.investopedia.com/articles/insights/070116/top-25-richest-american-families.asp), or independent business.
+Mom-and-pop stores are often operations that struggle to compete with more substantial establishments, such as [[big-box retailers]](https://www.investopedia.com/terms/b/big_box_retailer.asp), who generally boast more buying power than smaller players.
 In the last few years, "shop local" and "shop small" have been used as slogans in marketing campaigns.
 The term "mom-and-pop" also refers to inexperienced investors who casually play the market.

 ### Key Takeaways